Bellfalasch/Migrate-2-WP/README.md

 * https://github.com/Bellfalasch/Bobby-CMS
 * Used as included files

-Bobby CMS uses Bootstrap 2.3.1 (because I started the project when that was the latest and greatest, and because I don't like the new flat style of Boostrap 3), TinyMCE, and jQuery 1.8.1.
+Bobby CMS uses Bootstrap 2.3.1 (because I started the project when that was the latest and greatest, and not changed because I don't like the new flat style of Boostrap 3), TinyMCE, and jQuery 1.8.1.
 All included.
 Update/remove at own risk!

 Basic file structure and form-generation: